Artificial Intelligence in Business: Insights from Both Sides of the Pond

 Paraphrasing Ben Lorica, the majority of successful cases of AI application in business are not about reinventing the wheel and completely starting from scratch, but essentially building on the existing data and BI frameworks, clearing and structuring the former and layering machine learning on top of the latter.

 On the Challenges AI Brings Up

 It’s not all roses once the ‘where to start’ part of the question is cleared.
 AI comes with its challenges, too, so anyone considering business adoption should also keep them in mind.

 Not Enough Skilled Specialists to Hire

 Last year, O’Reilly named AI skill gap the largest barrier to widespread AI business adoption.
 With corporate demand skyrocketing in the last few years, there’s just not enough experts.
 Another issue is that the educational programs often can’t keep up with the rapid pace of innovation and the surge of new discoveries within the field.

-Sought-after AI specialists have up-to-date university-backed training, upskill constantly, and have considerable on-the-job experience.
+Sought-after AI software developers have up-to-date university-backed training, upskill constantly, and have considerable on-the-job experience.
 Companies that have just started adopting AI strategies into their operations need seasoned professionals like that to take leadership roles, shape AI and data strategies, and oversee the processes.